valbok/QtAVPlayer/README.md

 3. Easy getting video and audio frames:

        QObject::connect(&player, &QAVPlayer::videoFrame, [&](const QAVVideoFrame &frame) {
-           // QAVVideoFrame is comppatible with QVideoFrame
+           // QAVVideoFrame is compatible with QVideoFrame
            QVideoFrame videoFrame = frame;

            // QAVVideoFrame can be converted to various pixel formats